 Whether you’re a Game of Thrones fanatic or not, you’ll enjoy a visit to Muiderslot Castle.
-Located just 20 kilometers southeast of Amsterdam in North Holland, it’s another perfect quick trip outside the Dutch capital.
+Located just 20 kilometers southeast of Amsterdam in the Dutch province North Holland, is a great idea for a daytrip from Amsterdam.

 A Brief History of Muiderslot Castle